 Nusbaum does not simply set out to tell one story from one singular point of view; instead, he explains that, “this book tells three stories that ultimately coalesce into one bigger story about Los Angeles.”
 (5) His narrative style is highly segmented, alternating frequently between fragments of the lives of people who appear to be completely unrelated at first, but whose trajectories slowly begin to come together as the chronology of the growth of Los Angeles progresses.
 The first of these three stories that Nusbaum introduces is that of the Chavez Ravine community, which he identifies as three different neighborhoods: Palo Verde, La Loma, and Bishop.
 Primarily focusing on the Aréchiga family history, Nusbaum traces the origins and development of these neighborhoods to not just tell their stories, but also place emphasis on their sense of agency in their resistance to the city’s efforts to relocate them.
 Nusbaum paints a picture of a thriving community with strong cultural institutions that began to establish generational legacies in their neighborhoods.
 Although they were physically and culturally isolated from the rest of Los Angeles, these residents cared deeply about their homes, and gave it their all to defend them.

 The second story Nusbaum shares revolves around Frank Wilkinson, a soul-searching warrior for public works who labored earnestly trying to develop a vision for a burgeoning Los Angeles as a model for public housing, helping to eradicate poverty and homelessness in the process.
-Nusbaum outlines how Wilkinson’s perspective changed when he first witnessed mass poverty around him as a young man traveling the world, and set off on a mission to address the crisis locally in Los Angeles.
+Nusbaum outlines how Wilkinson’s perspective changed when he first witnessed mass poverty around him as a young man traveling the world, inspiring his determination to address the crisis locally in Los Angeles.
 He proposed tremendous public housing projects not just as something that was important in providing a place to live for thousands living in poverty, but also as a necessary amenity if Los Angeles were to meet its potential as a modern city.
 Wilkinson set his sights on the Chavez Ravine neighborhoods, whose conditions were determined to be “slum-like,” as a candidate for a massive housing project called Elysian Park Heights.
-While many residents were resistant to the idea, Wilkinson’s plans ultimately met their demise at the hands of growing home-ownership initiatives and the association of public housing, and Wilkinson himself, with the specter of communism.
+While many residents were resistant to the idea, Wilkinson’s plans ultimately met their demise at the hands of growing home-ownership initiatives and the opposition of the Housing Authority of Los Angeles, and Wilkinson himself, with the specter of communism.
+While Nusbaum does not make Wilkinson’s exact relationship to the Communist party clear, Wilkinson was suspected and accused of being a communist because of his public housing endeavors and interest in social reforms.
+He was investigated by HUAC and his reputation as a public figure suffered as a result.
 Nusbaum portrays Wilkinson to be an innocent yet naïve advocate whose overzealousness at the onset of the Red Scare cost him his reputation and Elysian Park Heights project, the land for which now rested in the hands of the city with no use for it.

 Nusbaum’s third story traces the growth of baseball in Los Angeles.
 He makes sure to emphasize not just how the Brooklyn Dodgers relocated to Los Angeles, such as through a deal for a new stadium, but also why.
-He addresses the childhoods of future Dodgers stars like Jackie Robinson, Duke Snider, and Willie Davis, each of whom grew up in the Los Angeles area.
+He addresses the childhoods of Dodgers stars like Jackie Robinson, Duke Snider, and Willie Davis, each of whom grew up in the Los Angeles area.
 He also pays homage to the Pacific Coast League (PCL) and its many teams that played in the West before the Dodgers relocated in order to highlight that a big baseball culture did, in fact, already exist in California.
 However, the PCL would always play second fiddle to Major League Baseball (MLB), and Los Angeles City Councilors like Edward Roybal and Rosalind Wyman believed that a Major League team was a necessary step in order to make Los Angeles a modern city, similar to the way Frank Wilkinson believed in public housing.
-Nusbaum’s three stories all converge here, when Dodgers owner Walter O’Malley identified the land of the Palo Verde, La Loma, and Bishop neighborhoods as the site for a state-of-the-art ballpark that would pivot his decision to move his team to Los Angeles, which had sat unused in government hands since the dissipation of Wilkinson’s Elysian Park Heights project.
+Nusbaum’s three stories all converge here, when Dodgers owner Walter O’Malley identified the land of the Palo Verde, La Loma, and Bishop neighborhoods as the site for a state-of-the-art ballpark, property that had sat unused in government hands since the demise of Wilkinson’s Elysian Park Heights project.

 Nusbaum’s narrative style is one of the book’s primary strengths.
 The alternating fragments of each of these stories is helpful in establishing thorough backgrounds for the historical figures.
 It allows the reader to see each historical figure’s arc, and how they all end at a single event: the construction of Dodger Stadium.
 The reader is able to form relationships with the historical figures almost as if they were characters in a novel, even developing empathy or rooting interests for them.
 At the same time, this also allows the reader to think more critically about the competing perspectives in deciding the fate of Chavez Ravine.
 A typical historical monograph that traces one narrative from beginning to end does not as easily solicit a well-rounded analysis of a complex historical event, and Nusbaum is transparent about this.